Ambury Regional Park: Geography

 The park covers 85 ha of low-lying volcanic land on the shores of the upper Manukau Harbour.
-It includes both wamping coastline and grazed farming paddocks.
+It includes both camping coastline, grazed farming paddocks, wetlands, saltmarshes and small areas of native forest.

+Much of Ambury Regional Park formed approximately 50,000 years ago, during an eruption of Māngere Mountain.
 There are several examples of basalt lava flows, originating from the Māngere Mountain about 18,000 years ago.
 Most other lava flows around Auckland have been destroyed during urban development.